gonaumov/anysCounter/README.md

 I had need to count usages of any in a TypeScript code base and I did that bash script.
-I am sharing it now in case someone has similar problem in te future.
+I am sharing it now in case someone has similar problem in the future.

 ## How to use it?